MAS KiwiSaver Scheme Review

 - Much media attention focuses on KiwiSaver fees, but this is only one thing to consider when picking the most suitable provider and fund for your retirement needs.
 Being comfortable with what you're investing in is the most important aspect of saving for your retirement.

-- With seven fund options available, MAS KiwiSaver offers investors a choice of actively managed funds without the limitation of performance fees which can be contentious.
+- With seven fund options available, the MAS KiwiSaver Scheme offers investors a choice of actively managed funds without the limitation of performance fees which can be contentious.

 Our Review

 Please note: MoneyHub is not a Financial Adviser.
-This guide has been published to explain the investment fundamentals and outline the pros and cons of MAS KiwiSaver as a KiwiSaver investment option.
+This guide has been published to explain the investment fundamentals and outline the pros and cons of the MAS KiwiSaver Scheme as a KiwiSaver investment option.

 This Guide covers:

-- The Specs of MAS KiwiSaver Funds and Where Your Money is Invested
+- The Specs of MAS KiwiSaver Scheme Funds and Where Your Money is Invested

-- MAS KiwiSaver Media Claims - What You Need To Know
+- MAS KiwiSaver Scheme Media Claims - What You Need To Know

 - Conclusion